 The present Government believes that infrastructure is best planned and delivered locally by public authorities, businesses and individuals and provides various grants for those purposes.
 It makes available separate vehicle grants for private cars, taxis and buses.
 It also delivers locally-focused packages of funding in partnership with the motor industry as part of the ‘Go Ultra Low’ cities scheme.

-In 2016-17 it consulted on and legislated for powers to allow the Government to regulate the EV industry if necessary in future years, improve the consumer experience of charging infrastructure, ensure provision at key strategic locations like Motorway Service Areas (MSAs), and require that charge points have ‘smart’ capability.
-The legislation fell before the 2017 General Election.
-We expect similar provision to be introduced in a forthcoming Automated and Electric Vehicles Bill.
-This has not yet been published.
+It is currently legislating, in the Automated and Electric Vehicles Bill, for powers to allow the Government to regulate the EV industry if necessary in future years, improve the consumer experience of charging infrastructure, ensure provision at key strategic locations like Motorway Service Areas (MSAs), and require that charge points have ‘smart’ capability.

 Zap Map shows all the current charging points across the UK.
 It can be filtered by postcode or other location.